rivor/fortnite-scrim-bot/README.md

 - Install it
 - Clone this repo or download it
 - Open cmd or terminal (or whatever)
-- Navigate to this repo's folder
+- Navigate to folder where you cloned or downloaded this bot in cmd or terminal
-- Type npm install
+- Type npm install (make sure in that folder is package.json file)
 - ... and you're done!
 Next just execute bot.js file in bot folder with 'node bot/bot.js' oh btw, don't forget to replace with your own token in bot.js file.

 # Progress